Chart Color Schemes

 Infrastructure

-Kerang has moderate levels of nearby infrastructure activity, ranking in the 44thth percentile nationally
+Kerang has emerging levels of nearby infrastructure activity, ranking in the 30thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified seven projects potentially affecting this region.
-Notable ones are Victoria to NSW Interconnector West (VNI West), Kerang Solar & BESS Hybrid, Kerang District Health Facility Upgrade (CSSD, PACU, and Operating Theatre Equipment), and Koorangie Energy Storage System (KESS).
-The following list details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified seven projects that could affect this region.
+Notable ones are Victoria to NSW Interconnector West (VNI West), Kerang Solar & BESS Hybrid, Koorangie Energy Storage System (KESS), and Kerang District Health Facility Upgrade (CSSD, PACU, and Operating Theatre Equipment).
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.